Death Cafes - Life Conversations

 These donation-based evenings support Jerry's Place Hospice, an organization dedicated to compassionate end-of-life care in our community.

-Investment: Minimum $12 donation to register.
-All proceeds benefit Jerry's Place Hospice, and you are welcome to make further cash donations at the gathering.
+Investment: Attendance is free and if possible, we request a $45 for all three sessions.
+All proceeds benefit Jerry's Place Hospice, you are welcome to make further cash donations at the gathering.

-Capacity: Limited to 14 participants per session to ensure intimate, meaningful conversation.
+Capacity: Limited to 14 participants to maintain intimate, meaningful connection.

 Location: Historic Cannery Row home (address shared upon registration)